 The Lower Burrell Police Department is located at 2800 Bethel Street, within the Municipal Building.
 The Police Department is dedicated to excellence.
 It is organized around the principles of Total Quality Management.
 It is committed to fair and impartial enforcement of all laws and ordinances, with a respect for fundamental human rights and the creation of a safe environment for all who live, work and play within the borders of our city.
 The department is constantly striving to improve itself, increase qualitative and quantitative productivity and remain responsive to the needs of an ever-growing community.

-The Police Department consists of sixteen (16) full-time police officers, and a secretary to serve the residents of Lower Burrell.
-The Chief of Police, Chief Tim Weitzel, manages the two divisions within the department; the Detective Division, and the Patrol and Traffic Division.
+The Police Department consists of seventeen (17) full-time police officers, and a full-time secretary, Sharon Wilks, to serve the residents of Lower Burrell.
+Chief Tim Weitzel manages the two divisions within the department, the Detective Division, and the Patrol/Traffic Division.
+The department also deploys a School Resource Officer (SRO) in cooperation with the Burrell School District and a K-9 Officer.
 The Detective Division consists of the Detective Lieutenant Robert Galvanek, Detective Sergeant Scott Cardenas and Detective Sergeant Jason Napier.
-The Patrol and Traffic Division consists of three (3) shift sergeants: Sergeant Gregg Dale, Sergeant Scott Miller, and Sergeant Zach Beam and nine (9) patrolmen; Patrolmen Smail, Marhefka, DiLeo, Cernava (K-9), Aulerich, Sekanick, Noll, Nedley and Ondo.
-The K-9 Unit consists of Patrolman Cernava and K-9 Dax.
-Lieutenant Weitzel became Chief of Police when Tracy Lindo retired in May 2012.
+The Patrol/Traffic Division consists of three (3) shift sergeants: Sergeant Gregg Dale, Sergeant Scott Miller, and Sergeant Zach Beam.
+It also consists of ten (10) patrolmen; Patrolmen Smail, Marhefka (SRO), Dileo, Cernava (K-9), Aulerich, Sekanick, Noll, Nedley, Ondo, and Tully.
+The K-9 Unit consists of Patrolman Cernava and his K-9 partner Dax.

 The Police Department is involved in numerous programs to enhance the service to our community.
-The Patrol and Traffic Division is assigned to an Officer District Program, where each officer is assigned a geographical area as their district.
+The Patrol/Traffic Division is assigned to an Officer District Program, where each officer is assigned a geographical area of the City as their district.
 The officers spend extra time in their districts making contacts with the residents and business within the district and attending to concerns or complaints.

 The patrol officers patrol all areas of the city, responding to calls for service, investigating accidents, unusual incidents and violations of the law.
-The Crime Prevention Unit is designed to enhance community security, heighten the citizens' power of observation and to encourage mutual assistance and concern among neighbors.
-They are involved in programs such as Neighborhood Watch, Operation S.A.C.
-(Stop and Check Auto Theft Prevention Program), K-12 School Classes which includes D.A.R.E.
-(Drug Abuse Resistance Education), Charlie Checkfirst Program, Child I.D., a program in elementary schools, Citizens Police Academy, Student Police Academy and various other presentations dealing with Crime Prevention.
+The crime prevention programs such as the Citizen’s Police Academy are designed to enhance community security, heighten the citizens' power of observation and to encourage mutual assistance and concern among neighbors.
+The SRO will continue our long standing tradition of presenting K-12 school classes which includes D.A.R.E.
+(Drug Abuse Resistance Education), the Charlie Checkfirst Program, Child I.D., the Student Police Academy and various other presentations dealing with Crime Prevention.
 Residents and business' are urged to look out for one another and to report any suspicious activity by calling the police at 911.